Msantra97/todo-list/README.md

-# todo list with add and delete button
+# create a todo list using js with add and delete features